GaddisM/The-BUYER/README.md

 > **Answer:** `26d5748ffe6bd95e3fee6ce184d388a1a681006dc23a0f08d53c083c593c193b`

 SHA256 of `scan.exe`.
-Retrospective searches using this hash across other endpoints can confirm the scanner's distribution scope. ⚠️ Do not upload to VirusTotal.
+Retrospective searches using this hash across other endpoints can confirm the scanner's distribution scope.

 ---